averkinderen/mscloud.github.io/_posts/2019-10-20-Installing-Windows-Virtual-Desktop.md

 Accept the default or customize the number and size of the VMs you want to deploy.
 For my poc I changed it to 1 machine.
 Provide a prefix for the names of the virtual machines and select OK.
 ![WVD VM blade]({{ site.url }}/assets/images/2019-10-14_WVD-ConfigureVM.png)

-> The prefix you specified earlier will be used as well to name the underlying resources like the Nic, disk etc. If those names don't comply with your internal naming convention you will need to modify the [WVD templates](https://github.com/Azure/RDS-Templates/tree/master/wvd-templates/Create%20and%20provision%20WVD%20host%20pool).
+> The prefix you specified earlier for the VMs will also be used to name the underlying resources like the Nic, disk etc. If those names don't comply with your internal naming convention you will need to modify the [WVD templates](https://github.com/Azure/RDS-Templates/tree/master/wvd-templates/Create%20and%20provision%20WVD%20host%20pool).

 4 Virtual Machines Settings